 2 Current accommodations from Visit Bend; visitors based on 2.63 average people per unit and 71.2% 6 mos.
+Average occupancy (Dean Runyan Associates)

-For purposes of the SDC analysis, the overnight visitor population is calculated as the number of traveler accommodation units multiplied by an average of 1.87 occupants per room (2.63 people per room adjusted for an average occupancy rate of 71.2 percent).3 Consistent with the current methodology and other Oregon communities, overnight visitors, while visiting the District, are assumed to equal residents in terms of potential for park use.
+For purposes of the SDC analysis, the overnight visitor population is calculated as the number of overnight accommodation units multiplied by an average of 1.87 occupants per room (2.63 people per room adjusted for an average occupancy rate of 71.2 percent).
+Consistent with the current methodology and other Oregon communities, overnight visitors, while visiting the District, are assumed to equal residents in terms of potential for park use.